3 days of diving daytrips around the best sites of Phuket? Yes please!

 It was an early start for Day 1 which would take us to some of Phuket's best known dive sites.
 As we gathered at the Dive The World shop in Patong with all our equipment pre-organised, we were looking forward to 3 lovely days in the sun and in the waters of the Andaman Sea.

-By the time our 3 days were up, our minds would be full of sightings of seahorses, barracuda, moray eels, ghost pipefish and vibrant colourful reef life!
-For now we could only hope and dream that we would see such marine wonders.
+By the time our 3 days were up, our minds would be full of the memories of sightings of seahorses, barracuda, moray eels, ghost pipefish and vibrant colourful reef life!
+But for now we could only hope and dream that we would see such marine wonders over the course of the next few days.

 The best diving in Thailand is in the Andaman Sea which lies off Thailand's west coast, so Phuket is therefore the gateway to the best underwater action in Thailand.
 It is a great base for diving - whether you plan liveaboard trips, daytrips or courses.